Flying Squad: History

-The squad was originally formed on an experimental basis by Detective Chief Inspector Frederick Wensley.
+The Squad was originally formed on an experimental basis by Detective Chief Inspector Frederick Wensley.
 In October 1919, Wensley summoned 12 detectives to Scotland Yard to form the squad.
 The group was initially named the Mobile Patrol Experiment and its original orders were to perform surveillance and gather intelligence on known robbers and pickpockets, using a horse-drawn carriage with covert holes cut into the canvas.

 In 1920, it was officially reorganised under the authority of then Commissioner Nevil Macready.
 Headed by Detective Inspector Walter Hambrook, the squad was composed of 12 detective officers, including Irish-born Jeremiah Lynch (1888–1953), who had earned a fearsome reputation for tracking wartime German spies and for building up the case against confidence trickster Horatio Bottomley.
-The Mobile Patrol Experiment was given authorisation to carry out duties anywhere in the Metropolitan Police District, meaning that its officers did not have to observe Divisions, giving rise to the name of the Flying Squad because the unit operated across London without adhering to divisional policing boundaries.
+The Mobile Patrol Experiment was given authorisation to carry out duties anywhere in the Metropolitan Police District.
+Throughout the 1920s, the squad was standardised and expanded, and the establishment was expanded to 40 officers, under the command of Detective Chief Inspector Fred "Nutty" Sharpe until his retirement in July 1937.